itavares/bearCTFmini/README.md

+### Forensics3 - file : `forensics_shark.pcapng`
+My message was broken in different parts.
+Can you put it together?

 ## Exploitation
 For these challenges, you need to connect to our little server.
 The file will be in there :
 ### ` ssh bear@34.201.166.179 ` | password: bearCTF